Consensys/orion/doc/install/disaster_recovery.md

 ## Backup Strategy: Scheduled Backup

-This is an example of backup strategy that will create copies of Orion's database during time.
+This is an example of backup strategy that will create copies of Orion's database over time.
 This strategy was based on [this Medium post](https://medium.com/@fotios.floros/linux-backup-script-1722cc9c2bf6).

 This backup strategy is made of two pieces: